Southeast Zone

 - Overnight camping is not allowed in the Miller Island Unit

 A Wildlife Area Parking Permit is now required to park in the Wildlife Area.
-Cost is $10 daily or $30 annually.
-Free with purchase of hunting license; just be sure to put it on your dashboard.
 Find out how to buy a parking permit.

 Waterfowl

-Duck species that can usually be found on the area at this time are mallard, northern shoveler, gadwall, northern pintail, green-winged teal, American wigeon, canvasback, redhead, common goldeneye, bufflehead, ruddy duck, ring-necked duck, lesser scaup and common and hooded mergansers.
+Duck species that can usually be found in the area at this time are mallard, northern shoveler, gadwall, canvasback, redhead, ruddy duck, ring-necked duck, lesser scaup and common and hooded mergansers.
+Many birds are activiley nesting at this time.
+Many early nesting waterfowl have hatched.

 Shorebirds, waders and other waterbirds

-Great blue herons are readily observed in the area.
+Several species of herons and egrets are readily observed on the area.
 American bitterns are also present but can be difficult to find.

 Virginia rails and soras can be heard throughout the area but can be difficult to spot.
 American coot can be found scattered throughout Miller Island.